 E. Bell, Men of Mathematics, Simon & Schuster Inc, 1986.

 William Byers, How Mathematicians Think: Using Ambiguity, Contradiction, and Paradox to Create Mathematics, Princeton University Press, 2007.
 Review

 Alexandre V. Borovik, Mathematics Under the Microscope: Notes on Cognitive Aspects of Mathematical Practice, American Mathematical Society, 2010.
 Review, Review

 Richard Courant and Herbert Robbins, revised by Ian Stewart, What is Mathematics?: An Elementary Approach to Ideas and Methods, Oxford University Press Inc, 2nd Revised, 1996.
 Review

 Paul R. Halmos, I Want to Be a Mathematician: An Automathography, Springer, New York, 1985.

 Reuben Hersh and Vera John-Steiner, Loving and Hating Mathematics: Challenging the Myths of Mathematical Life, Princeton University Press, 2010.
-Review
+Review, Review

 Nicolas Higham, Handbook of Writing for the Mathematical Sciences, Society for Industrial and Applied Mathematics; 2 edition, 1998.